IFBs and RFPs Explained

 Unsure About Your Bid Journey?
 Ask for Directions!

 Luckily, The Bid Lab is here for organizations in need of any level of guidance on their proposal journey.
 Our experts work with clients on both sides of the bidding process to manage RFPs.
-Whether you’ve never completed a proposal before or are simply looking to enhance your current process, TBL can help!
+We even created Bid Banana, the user-friendly RFP search engine, to help you find perfect RFPs.
+Whether you’ve never completed a proposal before or are looking to enhance your current process, The Bid Lab can help!